 As well as another rather unique accommodation, located in Rovaniemi, offering equally as amazing a chance to see the Northern Lights.

-So keep reading below to learn more about which 3 Aurora cabins in Finland I recommend, as well as a fourth great place to stay in when planning your visit,
+So keep reading below to learn more about which Aurora cabins in Finland I recommend, based both on personal experience and a deep dive into other peoples experiences as well.

 First up ...